TeamOpenFIRE/OpenFIRE-Firmware/README.md

 ## Wishlist (things I want to but don't know how/can't do yet):
 - Implement [MAMEHOOKER](http://dragonking.arcadecontrols.com/static.php?page=aboutmamehooker) support!
 Discussed in [#1](../../issues/1)
 - Console support?
 [It's definitely possible!](https://github.com/88hcsif/IR-Light-Gun)
+- Document and implement separate RGB LED support?
+  * We currently use only a board's builtin DotStar or NeoPixel, but this is only for distinguishing between profiles and indicating camera state for now.
+Could make RGB LEDs react to events, i.e. trigger pulls.
 - *Maybe* make an option for a true autofire that auto-reloads after a set amount of seconds or trigger pulls?
 Make the coordinates move to 0,0 and force a mouse unclick/click/unclick.
 Might be cheaty, but if someone wants it...